andrewjahn/AndysBrainBook/docs/TBSS/TBSS_Course/TBSS_04_TopUpEddy.rst

 ::

-  0 1 0 1
+  0 1 0 0.0266003
-  0 -1 0 1
+  0 -1 0 0.0266003

 The first three numbers in the first row represent the phase-encoding along the x-, y-, and z-dimensions.
 Since the first volume was acquired in the A-P direction, we place a "1" in the second column.
 In the next row, since the second image in this dataset was acquired in the opposite direction, we use a value of "-1".
 The last column is the read-out time, in milliseconds; if it's the same for both images, you can set it to "1".
 Otherwise, replace it with the exact read-out time for each volume separately.
+For the current dataset, this number can be found in the "TotalReadOutTime" field of the ".json" file in the ``dwi`` directory.

 Once you have all of these ingredients, you are ready to run ``topup`` to estimate the field inhomogeneity: